 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

-Freedom of Assembly
+Freedom of Peaceful Assembly

-The constitution provides for freedom of assembly, but the government restricted this right in the case of noncitizens.
-The law prohibiting them from demonstrating or protesting.
+The constitution provides for freedoms of peaceful assembly and association, but the government restricted this right in the case of noncitizens.
+The law prohibits them from demonstrating or protesting.

 Officials sometimes also restricted the location of planned protests to designated public spaces, citing public safety and traffic concerns.
-Courts tried and sentenced participants in unlicensed demonstrations to as many as two years in prison for their involvement, and authorities also administratively deported dozens of noncitizens for participation in rallies.
+In April, however, hundreds of supporters of the prominent opposition leader Musallam al-Barrak celebrated his release from prison with an impromptu rally and procession from the Central Prison to his house without any government interference.
+In the past courts have tried and sentenced participants in unlicensed demonstrations to prison terms and deported noncitizens for participating in rallies.